πŸ““GRE General/Writing Guide

 Fix:

-Acknowledge the issue briefly, then immediately take your position and begin developing your argument.
+Acknowledge the issue briefly in a framing sentence, then immediately take your position and begin developing your argument.

 Fix: